 In Utah, criminal courts can impose severe penalties for DUI, even if it is the defendant’s first DUI offense or first criminal offense.
 The criminal penalties for a first-offense DUI in Utah may include 48 hours of jail time (or, in certain cases, an equivalent 48 hours of community service); 120 days of license suspension, along with vehicle impoundment; various fees and fines that, when added together, can cost the defendant more than $1,300; probation, which requires the probationer to follow specific rules and conditions; evaluation and treatment or counseling, where appropriate; and installation of an ignition interlock device (IID), which functions similarly to a breathalyzer.

 In addition to facing numerous criminal penalties, the student can also be expelled from the university, or face other academic sanctions.
 Moreover, a criminal conviction will result in a criminal record, which follows the offender everywhere unless the records are sealed or expunged.

 Orem DUI Defense Attorney for College Students at Utah Valley University

 Being arrested can be a frightening, disorienting event – especially when the potential consequences are so severe.
 An experienced attorney, like Darwin Overson, can protect and guide you within the court system, shielding you from giving up rights or incriminating yourself accidentally.
 Darwin will prepare you for court and academic hearings, uphold your constitutional rights, challenge the evidence against you, and fight to have your penalties reduced or your charges dismissed.
-Contact Overson Law online right away to set up a free consultation, or call (801) 758-2287 to speak with a DUI lawyer for UVU students today.
+Contact Overson Law online right away to set up a free consultation, or call (801) 758-2287 to speak with a Salt Lake City DUI lawyer for UVU students today.